sophiaboisvert/JeopardyGame/README.md

 # Jeopardy Game

+j-archive.com is a website that contains the compilation of all the jeopardy clues and answers fromt the show.

 This python program scrapes the J-Archive for all of the categories, values, clues, answers into a csv file Using the scraped clues, Jeopardy clues can be played at random.